jplusplus/statscraper/README.rst

 Taveta    2009    67505
 ========  ======  =======

-A scraper can override three methods:
+A scraper can override these methods:

 * `_fetch_itemslist(item)` to yield collections or datasets at the current cursor position
+* `_fetch_data(dataset)` to yield rows from the currently selected dataset
 * `_fetch_dimensions(dataset)` to yield dimensions available for the currently selected dataset
-* `_fetch_data(dataset)` to yield rows from the currently selected dataset
+* `_fetch_allowed_values(dimension)` to yield allowed values for a dimension

 A number of hooks are avaiable for more advanced scrapers.
 These are called by adding the on decorator on a method:

 .. code:: python